 This summary will catch you up on new additions and closings - and give you a preview of what to expect.

-It's not a ride, but Hello Kitty-themed merchandise will be coming to Universal and Hello Kitty herself will show up to greet guests.
+It's not a ride, but Hello Kitty-themed merchandise arrived at Universal and Hello Kitty herself show sup to greet guests.

-Universal is also partnering with Netflix to bring Stranger Things to life during Halloween Horror Nights.
+Universal also partnered with Netflix to bring Stranger Things to life during Halloween Horror Nights.

 What Was New in 2017